 Cook the enchilas: Top the enchiladas with the rest of the enchilada sauce and the mozzarella.
 Cover with foil and bake 10 minutes.
 Remove the foil and bake an additional 5 minutes or until the cheese golden.

-Made the salad and Serve: Dice the tomato.
-Serve the enchiladas with mixed greens, tomatoe dices and lemon dressing.
+Serve the enchiladas with mixed greens, tomato dices and lemon dressing.

 Dr. Craig Herrington, Nathuropath